 Montreal smoked meat is Canada’s answer to the pastrami sandwich.
-And it is a seriously great sandwich.
+It’s a seriously great sandwich.

 Montreal smoked meat is bullet proof BBQ brisket

 My second favourite thing to do with a brisket is to smoke it Texas style.
-BBQ brisket is one of the truly great things in this world.
-In my opinion anyway.
+Real BBQ brisket is one of the truly great things in this world.
+I think anyway.

-Making it is a campaign.
-Epic really.
-It takes 10 days start to finish.
-It takes up a bunch of room in your fridge.
 You have to tend to it every day.
 Smoke it then and then steam it.
 Real work.
-But it’s so worth it.
+But it is so unbelievable worth it.
 And it’s pretty much bulletproof.

 Montreal smoked meat is different than BBQ

-You want to find a source for a high quality, untrimmed brisket.
+You want a high quality, untrimmed brisket.
 If the fat cap is any less than 3/8 inch stay away.
 Fat is critical.
-You want it.
-This isn’t health food.
+Fat tastes good.
+Don’t kid yourself.
+This is not health food.
 No doubt about that.

 Curing salt is key